 A Profile can be defined to fit a particular platform (J2EE, .NET...) or domain (real-time...).
 It must be able to be applied to or retracted from a model.

 Profiles are composed of three elements: stereotypes, tagged values, constraints: their purpose is to customize the metamodel.

 Those elements allow the use of a terminology that can fit particular domains and the use of different symbols than the usual ones supplied by UML.

-They also enable to specify existing semantics or to add new ones to the meta-model, to give additional information when a model is transformed into another model (mapping rules), to restrict the metamodel by adding to it constraints (written in Object Constraint Language for instance).
+They also enable to specify existing semantics or to add new ones to the meta-model, to give additional information when a model is transformed into another model (mapping rules), to restrict the metamodel by adding it constraints (written in Object Constraint Language for instance).

-As shown on figure 4, our approach is not directly linked to UML profiles (even if they are a part of MDA architecture, and used in model mappings), but we thought it was necessary to take a glance at their global philosophy: as UML profiles allow the specialization of UML meta-model by adding restrictions to it, DEVS Profiles are a way to specialize DEVS meta-model: the following section explains how.
+Even if our approach is not directly linked to UML profiles (even if they are a part of MDA architecture, and used in model mappings), we thought it was necessary to take a glance at them and their philosophy: indeed, as UML profiles allow the specialization of UML meta-model by adding restrictions to it, DEVS Profiles are a way to specialize DEVS meta-model: the following section explains how.